Hello and welcome!

 My patient education materials use universal precautions, and are created by applying concepts from research in design, health literacy, and health communications.
 My materials target the needs of people with low health literacy but are appropriate for people of all literacy levels.

 Art x Medicine

-To me, art is communication.
-It is something created and shared.
-It can change your mind.
-It can make you feel something.
-So, when I think about medical communications it’s natural for me to think about how I might leverage the power of art for the purpose of medicine.
-Of course, this is very relevant to my work in patient education.
+Art is communication.
+It’s created and shared.
+It can change your mind or make you feel something.
+So, how can medical communications leverage the power of art for the purpose of medicine?
 The best way to teach someone something may not be through text!
 In addition to the way it facilitates communication, I am interested in how art brings enjoyment through humor and beauty.
 Can a community mural of a woman breastfeeding help to increase breastfeeding rates?
 Can a stand-up comedian discussing his struggles with diabetes help other patients cope with their diagnosis?